aio-libs/aiokafka/docs/kafka-python_difference.rst

 :ref:`ConsumerRebalanceListener <consumer-rebalance-listener>` if you need to control rebalance start and end moments.
 In that case set the ``rebalance_timeout_ms`` to the maximum time your application can spend waiting in the callback.
-If your callback waits for last ``getmany`` result to be processed, it is safe to set this value to ``max_poll_interval_ms``, same as in Java client.
+If your callback waits for the last ``getmany`` result to be processed, it is safe to set this value to ``max_poll_interval_ms``, same as in Java client.